cometkim/rkyv-js/rkyv-js-codegen/README.md

 Generates TypeScript codec bindings from [rkyv](https://rkyv.org/) types, targeting the [`rkyv-js`](https://www.npmjs.com/package/rkyv-js) runtime.

 The generator parses Rust sources with `syn`, extracts every type marked `#[derive(Archive)]`, and emits one `export const Archived{Name}` codec per type.

-TypeScript types are derived from the codecs via `r.Infer<typeof …>`, so your Rust source stays the single source of truth - no schema files, no second type declaration to drift.
+TypeScript types are derived from the codecs via `r.Infer<typeof ...>`, so your Rust source stays the single source of truth.
+No schema files, no second type declaration to drift.

 ```toml
 [build-dependencies]